BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

 # Protocol

-- The prefix for AUTHOR SIGNATURE Protocol is `15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva`
+- The prefix for AUTHOR IDENTITY Protocol is `15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva`

 Here's an example of what **POST transactions** look like: